Free Shipping On Orders Over $49.00

 Anecdotal evidence (people who have used or use delta 9 for sleep) is mixed, too – some people report that delta 9 helps them sleep, while others don’t see much benefit from using it.

 This shows that delta 9 may have tremendous sleep benefits for some people, while for others it does little.
-This reinforces the need for more clinical research on delta 9.
 It’s also a good reminder that cannabinoids affect everyone differently, so experimentation is often necessary.

 24webp